 Monster Jam comes to Houston this winter.
 Photo courtesy of Monster Jam

 Monster Jam is at NRG Stadium January 29 and February 5-6, and you don't want to miss fan favorites such as Grave Digger, Gas Monkey Garage, and more battling it out around the track and performing crash-worthy stunts and freestyles.

 Mini-golf is one of the activities we can still do, and the glow-in-the-dark version takes it up a notch.

 Escape the cold and burn off some energy jumping on trampolines.
-Most have reopened, with reservations required to keep crowds small.
+Most have reopened, though reservations may be required at some locations to keep crowds small.